Special Education

 Plan of Study

 MAT participants can undertake this program full-time or part-time.
-Depending on the content area, the program is approximately 33 credit hours, including a full-semester student teaching experience.
+Depending on the content area, the program is 30 credit hours, including a full-semester student teaching experience.
+Most students complete the program in 1-2 years.

 Career Prospects